-Statistics show that companies across the world announced almost $40 billion in deals Monday, November 16th alone.
-This is a strong signal that CEOs are taking advantage of inexpensive debt or spending savings from the coronavirus crisis.
-They intend to execute strategic mergers and acquisitions previously on hold.
+Statics show that companies across the world announced almost $40bn worth of deals on Monday, November 16th alone.
+This is a strong signal that CEOs are seeking to take advantage of inexpensive debt or spend savings from the coronavirus crisis.
+The intend to execute strategic mergers and acquisitions previously on hold.

 PNC Acquisition of BBVA Among M&A Activity